 Starting with the what and why of CodeIgniter, Jon introduces key concepts such as the MVC pattern and libraries by demonstrating how to create static pages, then storing and displaying magazine info in a database.
 Advanced topics like classes and helpers are explored to validate user input, upload files, and much more.
 By creating a complete system, you'll have the foundation to build your own applications with CodeIgniter.

 - Creating a static page controller

 - What is a model?

 - Listing records in tables

 - Uploading images

 - Viewing and deleting records

-(music playing) Hi, I'm John Peck, and welcome to Up and Running with CodeIgniter.
-In this course, we'll look at CodeIgniter, the open source PHP web application framework.
-I'll start by describing what CodeIgniter is and why it's useful, then demonstrate how to install the framework.
-I'll model records in the database, add functionality using libraries, and finally, show how to save time using helpers.
+- [Voiceover] Hi, I'm Jon Peck.
+And welcome to Up and Running with CodeIgniter.
+In this course, we'll look a CodeIgniter, the open source PHP web application framework.
+I'll start by describing what CodeIgniter is and why it's useful.
+Then demonstrate how to install the framework.
+I'll model records in the database, add functionality using libraries, and finally show how to save time using helpers.
 Throughout the course, we'll create a magazine catalog web application for keeping track of a collection of back issues.